mrtakt/mrtakt/README.md

   <strong><a href="https://twitter.com/extrasabar">Twitter</a></strong>
 </p>

-<p align="center">❤ I'm currently working on Software, Anime / Manga, Game Dev, and Content Creation.</p>
+<p align="center">❤ I'm currently working on Software, Anime / Manga, and Content Creation.</p>

 <!--
 Here are some ideas to get you started: